Halo (Beyoncé song): Live performances and tributes

 Beyoncé's first live performance of "Halo" was at the NAACP Awards on February 12, 2009.
 She sang the ballad while archival footage from the Civil Rights Movement was shown in the background.
 Brennan Williams of Entertainment Newswire wrote that Beyoncé's "breathtaking performance" showed why she received the 2009 Outstanding Female Artist award.
 She also sang "Halo" on the Late Show with David Letterman on April 22, 2009, and on Today the following day.
 "Halo" was later added to the set list of her I Am...
 Tour in 2009–10, when it was performed during the concert's encore.
 After Beyoncé finished "Single Ladies", she sang "Halo" initially on stage before descending to shake hands with everybody in the front rows.
 Deborah McAleese and Lauren Mulvenny of The Belfast Telegraph commented that she did it with "great passion".
 It was included on her CD/DVD live albums I Am...
 Yours: An Intimate Performance at Wynn Las Vegas and I Am...
 World Tour (2010).
-Beyoncé performed "Halo" live, as the closing song at the 2011 Glastonbury Festival.
+Beyoncé performed "Halo" live as the closing song at her historic headlining Glastonbury Festival Performance on June 26, 2011.

 On February 3, 2013, Beyoncé performed the song during the Super Bowl XLVII halftime show.
 "Halo" was added to the set list of her The Mrs. Carter Show World Tour (2013–14) where it was preceded by a short a cappella performance of "I Will Always Love You".
 In 2014, during the On the Run Tour, Beyoncé's co-headlining venture with Jay-Z, the song was performed during the end of the concert along with "Young Forever".
 Throughout the performance, home videos of the pair and their daughter Blue Ivy were shown on the screen on the stage.
-A live rendition during a stop in Paris was broadcast on September 20, 2014 on HBO during an documentary special chronicling the tour.
+A live rendition during a stop in Paris was broadcast on September 20, 2014 on HBO during a documentary special chronicling the tour.
 The following day, a seven-minute video of the medley was released on Beyoncé's official YouTube channel.
 "Halo" was added to the set list of her The Formation World Tour (2016).